vietduc01100001/dotfiles/README.md

 ### What's included?

 - `install.sh`: used to run in a fresh installation of Mac OS to install everything I need.
-- `Brewfile`: contains the list of formulae and casks I'm using.
+- `Brewfile`: contains the list of brew packages and casks I'm using.
 - `.zshrc`: my ZSH configurations.
 - `.tool-versions`: I use `asdf` to manage programming language installations.
 This file contains the list and their versions.
 - And other important dotfiles.